AqeelAbbas85/ExampleRepo/READ.md

 # check conflict
 this is aqeel abbas

-# Dev1 work
+# Dev1
-this is Developer
+hi this is Dev1